jross765/JGnuCashLibNTools/doc/user/select-securities.md

         -is DE000BASF111AP
     ```

-    Notice that the second example uses the ISIN, which in this case is used to specify the securitie's (pseudo-)technical ID (because the parameter `-ssm` is set to "INDIRECT_SEC_ID_TYPE").

     In essence, with the indirect method, we "acknowledge" the semantics of the
-    pseudo-technical ID, as opposed the the direct method.
+    pseudo-technical ID, as opposed to the direct method.

+    Notice that the second example uses the ISIN, which in this case is used to specify the security's (pseudo-)technical ID (because the parameter `-ssm` is set to "INDIRECT_SEC_ID_TYPE").

     Also notice the parameters `-exch EURONEXT` and `-secid-type ISIN` in the examples.
 These are, as already
     stated, *pre-defined* values of `JGnuCashLib`, and strictly speaking, they have nothing to do with what you
     actually have in your GnuCash file (obviously, it is strongly recommended that you use these pre-defined values when editing securities in GnuCash).[^3]